 The resulting album was magical, an inspiring blend of vocals in English and Portuguese, with instrumentals to match.

-Sadly, Goodman passed away shortly before the album’s October release and the label shut down, leaving only several thousand pressings of the CD available for fans to add to their collections.
+Sadly, Goodman passed away shortly before the album’s October release.
+Soon the label shut down, leaving only a few thousand pressings of the CD available for fans.

-Few copies remain, and legal entanglements have kept the album from reissue, digital or otherwise.
+Fewer copies remain today, and legal entanglements have kept the album from reissue, digital or otherwise.
 You can order A Brasilian Christmas here.

 My Gift (and my thanks) To You